Matrixx-Devices/android_vendor_MatrixxOTA/instruction/topaz.md

 4. Enter the command: adb sideload Matrixx.zip (change the name to the correct one).

 - If you installed gapps before (Matrixx Recovery):
-5. Simply flash through adb sideload NikGapps (FULL OR OMNI is NOT RECOMMENDED!!!).
+5. Simply flash through adb sideload NikGapps (prefer core variant)